dtrckd/pymake/Readme.md

 ## Features [](#1)
 * Specification of design of experimentations with a simple grammar,
-* Indexation of specifications, models, scripts and corpus,
+* Indexation of specifications, models, scripts and corpus, powered by [Whoosh](https://whoosh.readthedocs.io/en/latest/)
 * Command-line toolkit for quick design and experiment testing,
-* Simple grid gearch specification and naviguation,
+* Simple grid search specification and navigation,
+* Support experiments rules filtering,
+* Support disks I/O management for training/input data and outputs results,
 * Support experiments parallelization powered by [gnu-parallel](https://www.gnu.org/software/parallel/),
-* Support experiments rules filtering,
 * Browse, design and test several models and corpus found in the literature.

 Perspectives :

-* Web server UI and notebook automatic builder
+* Web server UI and notebook automatic builder,
 * An online repo to push/fetch/search in design of experimentations, models, scripts and corpus,
 * Better documentation (or just a documentation, needs feedback!).